 Deep-fry the chicken

-The most practical method to deep-fry a small batch of food is to use a heavy-bottomed skillet or pan.
-First, I fill it with half an inch deep of oil, either fresh or used oil, which I previously used to deep-fry other food.
+The most practical method to deep-fry a small food batch is using a heavy-bottomed skillet or pan.
+First, I fill it with half an inch deep of fresh or used oil, which I previously used to deep-fry other food.

 Next, heat the oil.
 How to know whether the temperature of the oil is suitable for deep-frying?
-You can use a kitchen thermometer to check the temperature (should be around 180°C/355°F).
+In general, medium heat to high is ideal.
+You can use a kitchen thermometer to check the temperature (around 180°C/355°F).
 In practice, it does not need to be very precise.
 Therefore, you can estimate the temperature by visually inspecting it.

 - If the oil is smoking, it means that it is too hot.
 The surface of the chicken will turn color quickly before the heat penetrates and cooks through the chicken.

 - Place a wooden spatula or a pair of chopsticks into the oil.
-If you see a constant stream of bubbles rising around the wooden spatula/chopsticks, the temperature of the oil is perfect for deep-frying.
+The oil temperature is perfect for deep-frying if you see a constant stream of bubbles rising around the wooden spatula/chopsticks.

-- Conversely, if there are only a few bubbles, or not at all, that means the oil is too cold.
-In this case, the chicken will absorb too much oil, forming a hard and less crispy crust.
+- Conversely, if there are only a few bubbles, or not at all, the oil is too cold.
+The chicken will absorb too much oil, forming a hard and less crispy crust.

-Once the meat has turned golden, remove and drain on a paper towel.
+Once the meat has turned golden brown, remove it and drain it on a paper towel.